 The use of torque and angle method reduces the variations of bolt load distribution in the bolts of a joint.
 Tightening of the nuts to a specified torque and then turning the nut through a predetermined angle reduces the variation of torque among the bolts / nuts and in turn the bolt loads in that joint.

-To implement this method with a torque wrench or pump that does not support torque and angle measurement can be tedious for the operator.
-Torque wrenches or pumps that measure torque and angle eliminate the need for an operator to use an angle gauge or protractor together with the torque wrench.
+To implement this method with a hydraulic torque wrench or pump that does not support torque and angle measurement can be tedious for the operator.
+Bolting tools or pumps that measure torque and angle eliminate the need for an operator to use an angle gauge or protractor together with the torque wrench.
 As these technologies offer faster and accurate results for traceability, control, and process monitoring, it is advised to opt for such modern technologies to enhance efficiency onsite.

-As this feature was only restricted to battery or DC electric torque wrenches, the introduction of HYTORC Vector pump allowed industries using hydraulic torque wrenches to also benefit from the feature.
+As this feature was only restricted to bolting tools like battery or DC electric torque wrenches, the introduction of HYTORC Vector pump allowed industries using a hydraulic torque wrench to also benefit from the feature.
 As industries like wind and infrastructure are the most avid users of torque and angle, we recommend using battery operated tools like HYTORC Lithium Series II that offer maximum portability while working on heights that also features the torque angle measurement capability.